trevinshu/numberguesser/readme.md

-# Loan Calculator Application
+# Number Guessing Game

-This is the second project in Brad Traversy's [Modern JavaScript From The Beginning Course](https://learning.oreilly.com/videos/modern-javascript-from/9781789539509/9781789539509)
+This is the third project in Brad Traversy's [Modern JavaScript From The Beginning Course](https://learning.oreilly.com/videos/modern-javascript-from/9781789539509/9781789539509)

 ## Working Netlify Page: